lewool/toupee/README.md

   * `'whichTrials'`: indexing vector or `{'all'}` (lets you select a custom range of trials)
   * `'specificRTs'`: 1 x 2 vector ([min max]) or `{'all'}` (selects trials that fall within the range you specify)

 By default, running `trialConditions = initTrialConditions()` chooses 'all' for each trial condition.
 Name-value pairs can be concatenated with a semicolon and can be listed in any order.

 Example: `trialConditions = initTrialConditions('responseType,{'correct'}; 'movementDir',{'cw'})` selects trials where the mouse was correct AND moved the wheel clockwise.

+Selecting contrasts is done in a separate step.

 3.